cloudentity/cloudentity-auth-js/README.md

     customHeaders: { // optional, adds custom http headers to outgoing request 'example-header': 'value'
     },
-    setAccessToken: true // optional, defaults to 'false'.
-If set to 'true', token resulting from token exchange request will replace previous access_token in browser local storage.
+    setAccessToken: false, // optional, defaults to 'false'.
+If set to 'true', access token resulting from token exchange request will replace previous access_token in browser local storage.
+    setIdToken: false // optional, defaults to 'false'.
+If set to 'true', ID token resulting from token exchange request will replace previous id_token in browser local storage.
   });
   ```